koala-interactive/frenchkiss.js/README.md

 t('hello', { name: 'Anna' }); // => 'Hello Anna !'
 ```

-> **Note:** By default, if parameters is not given it will be interpreted as an empty string.
+> **Note:** By default, if no parameters are given it will be interpreted as an empty string.

-If you are working with concurent connections it's also possible to use the third parameter `lang` to force the language to use.
+If you are working with concurrent connections it's also possible to use the third parameter `lang` to force the language to use.
-Doing a generator that force the language for use and pass it to your function can be what you are looking for.
+Doing a generator that forces the language use and pass it to your function can be what you are looking for.

 ```js
 frenchkiss.locale('fr');